 Yes, and in fact, skin on fish will help hold the filet together when pan searing and flipping.

 What to serve with Asian style glazed salmon?

 We like this pan seared salmon over steamed rice or couscous for an easy dinner for busy weeknights.
 If you’d like to serve it with a vegetable side dish, try one of these simple ones:

 More popular salmon recipes you’ll love:

-- Easy Baked Salmon Pesto – this is the most popular salmon recipe on the site.
+- Pesto Salmon – this is the most popular salmon recipe on the site.

 - Crunchy Salmon Cakes – Best we’ve ever had.

 - Smoked Salmon Omelette – Very popular on Pinterest.

 - Plank Grilled Salmon with Tomato Fennel Ragout – Under-rated.
 This one is phenomenal.

 - Hoisin Maple Asian Glazed Salmon – My friends’ recipe is easy, healthy and delicious.